 Seoul is a city that never sleeps and gets busier at night once the locals leave their offices.
-The night markets in Seoul provide a unique insight into the Korean way of life and are just one of the many things to do with a few days in Seoul.
+The Seoul night markets provide a different insight into the Korean way of life and are just one of the many unique things to do with a few days in Seoul.

 While modern skyscrapers dominate the city's skyline, Seoul remains deeply authentic.
-Just by roaming through the streets, you will find palaces, temples, tombs of Kings and traditional markets with never-ending Korean street food.
+Just by roaming through the streets, you will find palaces, temples, tombs of Kings, and traditional markets with never-ending Korean street food.

 Dongdaemun is one of the top attractions in Seoul, making it always crowded with international visitors.
-The area used to be well-known for massive ancient fortress gates - Dongdaemun (East Grand Gate) and the Heunginjimun Gate.
+The area used to be well-known for its massive ancient fortress gates, such as Dongdaemun (the East Grand Gate) and the Heunginjimun Gate.

 Now, it is known for big shopping malls and the unique Dongdaemun Design Plaza (DDP) that was designed by Zaha Hadid.
-In recent years, Dongdaemun has become a large shopping complex that is also home to Seoul Fashion Week.
+In more recent years, Dongdaemun has become a large shopping complex home to Seoul Fashion Week.

 Take subway line 2, 4 or 5 and get off at Dongdaemun History and Culture Park station, exit 1, 2 or 3.
 If your accommodation is on subway line 1, get off at Dongdaemun station, exit 7 or 6.

 The market first opened in 1964.
 It is the oldest and largest market in South Korea.

-During the day, the market is busy with locals and tourists shopping for clothes, homeware, glasses and traditional herbal teas.
+Namdaemun Night Market is busy with locals and tourists shopping for clothes, homeware, glasses, and traditional herbal teas during the day.

 At night, Namdaemun becomes an ideal place to eat street food and grab a bargain from the various stalls.
 I recommend coming here if you wish to try heartwarming food and shop for traditional souvenirs.

-To get to Namdaemun Market, take subway line 4 and get off at Hoehyeon Station, exit 5.
+To get to Namdaemun Night Market, take subway line 4 and get off at Hoehyeon Station, exit 5.

 Myeongdong Night Market operates daily from about 5 PM to 1 AM.
 You can find market stalls in the middle of the main streets here.
-It is different from other traditional night markets as its stalls are filled with innovative food that you can’t get anywhere else in Seoul.
+It is different from the other traditional night markets as its stalls are filled with innovative food that you can’t get anywhere else in Seoul.

 To get to Myeongdong, take subway line 4 and get off at Myeogdong station.
 Head towards exit 6 or 7, which are the closest to the main entrance of the market street.

-Cheonggye Plaza Seasonal Night Market happens 3 to 4 times a year at Cheonggye Plaza, which is next to Cheonggyecheon Stream and City Hall.
+Cheonggye Plaza Seasonal Night Market happens 3 to 4 times a year at Cheonggye Plaza, next to Cheonggyecheon Stream and City Hall.
 The seasonal night market usually opens at 6 PM and closes at 11 PM.

 This is an open market and always has different themes depending on the month and season, such as a Christmas theme, a hot summer nights theme, and a chestnut season theme.

 Mokdong Stadium Night Market is a Seoul Bamdokkaebi Night Market.
 It is open on Fridays and Saturdays from 5 PM till 11 PM.